genesisdayrit/spotwire/README.md

 # spotwire

-a local interface to help you download your spotify music
+a local interface to help you download your spotify music, extending [spotDL](https://github.com/spotDL/spotify-downloader)

 How to use:
 1. clone repo